(Adult Felony, Adult Misdemeanor, Juvenile, Family Dependency, and Driving Under the Influence Drug Courts)

 May is National Drug Court Month.
 Each year National Drug Court Month shines a light on the collective impact of drug courts throughout the nation.
 The month's activities showcase drug courts, and, further, bring attention to countless lives saved, families reunited, and communities made safer through the program.

-You may view the Supreme Court of Florida proclamation that was signed by Chief Justice Jorge Labarga and the State of Florida resolution signed by Governor Rick Scott and the Cabinet of the State of Florida, recognizing May 2018 as National Drug Court Month.
+You may view the Supreme Court of Florida proclamation that was signed by Chief Justice Charles T. Canady and the State of Florida resolution signed by Governor Ron DeSantis and the Cabinet of the State of Florida, recognizing May 2019 as National Drug Court Month.

 Data from 2017 show that Florida’s drug courts admitted 6,195 participants and graduated 3,577.